TerosTechnology/terosHDL/README.md

 - Vhdl
 - VUnit.

-Soon we will support Verilog, Windows and others simulators.
+Soon we will support Verilog and others simulators.

 ## Dependencies